 The text, photos and video are from our annual adventure to Kenya.
 The daily updates were originally sent out to friends and family of our guests to help keep them up to speed with our travels.
-Most places in Kenya do not have great internet connections and at most camps one email could take 15 minutes or more.
-With such slow internet connections it was easier for me to create a single email to loved ones back home than to have all our guests try to do individual emails themselves.
-In my original emails we didn’t have any photos or video.
+Most places in Kenya do not have great Internet connections and at most camps one email could take 15 minutes or more to send.
+With such slow Internet connections, it was easier for me to create a single email for loved ones back home than to have all our guests try to do individual emails themselves.
+In my original emails, we didn’t have any photos or video.
 Dan added the visuals upon returning to Montana.
-Hope you enjoy and if you have an interest we plan to do it all again in 2011.
-There’s still a few openings.
+Hope you enjoy, and if you have an interest we plan to do it all again in 2011.
+There are still a few openings.
 We would love to have you along.

-Dan and I are in Kenya for our 4th Annual Kenya photography trip.
-There are many of you that have family traveling with us, friends and others that might be interested in joining us in early 2011.
-We thought we would share with you day by day our experiences:)
+Dan and I are in Kenya for our 4th annual Kenya photography trip.
+There are many of you that have family traveling with us, so we thought we would share with you our experiences day by day

-Most guests arrived today in Nairobi, Kenya and were greeted by our tour operators upon arrival.
-Below are images of our hotel in Nairobi – the Norfolk.
+Most guests arrived today in Nairobi, Kenya, and were greeted by our tour operators upon arrival.
+Below are images of our hotel in Nairobi, the Norfolk.
 It is a historical hotel over 100 years old and truly beautiful.
-The hallways are filled with archival images of the earlier days of the hotel…the first explorers, the swamps with crocodiles and Savannah’s full of wild game…
+The hallways are filled with archival images of the earlier days of the hotel, the first explorers, the swamps with crocodiles, and the savannah full of wild game.

 Sheldrick Wildlife Trust.

 This afternoon we visited the Giraffe Center and had some close encounters with giraffes at eye level.
-We were able to feed the giraffe by hand and even get a big sloppy kiss!
+We were able to feed the giraffes by hand and even get a big sloppy kiss!

-We depart on 2 private 13 seater charter planes to Amboseli – upon arrival our guides greet us.
+We depart on two private 13-seater charter planes to Amboseli; upon arrival our guides greet us.
 The lodge consists of small private bungalows with porches that have views of Mt.
 Kilimanjaro and elephants.
-In the late afternoon the baboons and Vervet monkeys come to check out the new arriving guests.
-They are curious creatures ~There were also ostriches nearby the fence that surround the lodge.
+In the late afternoon the baboons and vervet monkeys come to check out the new arriving guests.
+They are curious creatures.
+There were also ostriches near the fence that surround the lodge.

 Amboseli is known for elephants – herds of them!
 We had a great afternoon game viewing of elephant herds (as many as 80!) that would pass right by our safari vehicles.
-There were massive males with tusks standing right near our vehicle…also little ones walking along side their moms.
+There were massive males with tusks standing right near our vehicle and also little ones walking along side their moms.
 We also encountered some zebra, gazelles, wildebeest and hyena.

-Last April-December there was a terrible drought in this area however the rains came a few weeks ago and the savannah has turned green.
+Last April through December there was a terrible drought in this area, however, the rains came a few weeks ago and the savannah has turned green.
 There are skeletons of the many animals that died during the drought.
 The rains created many new watering holes near the lodge that became home to lots of birds, more than I have ever seen in Kenya.
 The elephants love to go into the mud and water to roll and cool down.
-Weather is very warm, dry and hot so mid day we relax at the lodge with a Tuskar beer by the pool.
-Life is rough:)
+Weather is very warm, dry and hot so midday we relax at the lodge with a Tuskar beer by the pool.
+Life is rough

-Early morning you are awake to the sounds of elephants sounding off and hippos grunting.
-We have a quick coffee and cookie and take off around 6:30 am for our morning game drive.
-Within 10 minutes of leaving the lodge we encounter a lion pride!
-Two lioness with 8 young cubs…the males are far in the distance.
+Early morning you awake to the sounds of elephants sounding off and hippos grunting.
+We have a quick coffee and cookie and take off around 6:30am for our morning game drive.
+Within ten minutes of leaving the lodge we encounter a lion pride!
+Two lionesses with eight young cubs; the males are far in the distance.
 They cross the road in front of our vehicles and go lay down in the shade.
-Nearby sightings of hyena hauling a old animal carcass in front of our vehicle, jackal, hippos with tiny young.
+Nearby sightings of hyena hauling an old animal carcass in front of our vehicle, jackal, hippos with tiny young.
 We have a picnic breakfast in the field.
 On our return to the lodge we come across herds of elephants wallowing in the mud.
 More ostrich viewing…

-(Day 4: Forgot to mention there were great picture opportunities for some of the vehicles of hippos with 3 little baby hippos.
-Who would of thought a baby hippo could be so cute?)
+(Day 4: Forgot to mention there were great picture opportunities for some of the vehicles of hippos with three little baby hippos.
+Who would have thought a baby hippo could be so cute?

-This morning?s game drive started out with a beautiful sunrise and sightings of the large lion pride with young cubs, the same pride we saw the previous morning only 10 minutes from our lodge.
-The family of cats were relaxed, laying down the cubs little bellies looked overly full.
+This morning’s game drive started out with a beautiful sunrise and sightings of the large lion pride with young cubs, the same pride we saw the previous morning only ten minutes from our lodge.
+The family of cats were relaxed; laying down the cubs little bellies looked overly full.
 Just down the trail we came across a hyena family with at least 8-9 cubs.
 An adult was resting its head outside the den keeping an eye on the little ones.
 Two cubs were sharing a bone from their last feeding.
-They were tugging and playing with the remains seeing who would get the last nibble?
+They were tugging and playing with the remains seeing who would get the last nibble.

-After our boxed breakfast with our group at Observation Hill, we traveled to a Maasai Village, the same one we visit yearly.
+After our boxed breakfast at Observation Hill, we traveled to a Maasai Village, the same one we visit yearly.
 We photographed the Maasai singing a welcome song, the young men jumping and the ladies chanting.
 We concluded with a Maasai prayer together.

 With the drought in 2009 the well was a lifesaver to the area for the people but they still lost more than 75% of their livestock due to no grasses to feed them.
 This was the first time the Maasai have seen all the big game dying around them.

-We purchased some items for gifts to support the village people, it is hard to imagine how little they have.
+We purchased some items for gifts to support the village people; it is hard to imagine how little they have.
 All our guests donated bags and bags of school supplies and clothing they brought from home.
 All will be used and they were very thankful.
-No other group gives as much as our group and was told by our guides we will be the talk of the villagers for a long time!
-The chief remembered us from 2 years ago the last time we visited~
+No other group gives as much as our group and we’re told by our guides we will be the talk of the village for a long time!
+The chief remembered us from two years ago (the last time we visited).

 Tonight after a Tuskar beer and dinner it was time to retreat to our rooms.
 Days are long but exciting and fulfilling.
-There are soooo many animals and birds to see everyday is different, a mystery of what we will encounter around every corner.
+There are soooo many animals and birds to see; everyday is different, the mystery of what we will encounter around every corner.

 Today we slept in a little and had a hot breakfast at the lodge.
 We packed up our bags and departed to our next destination, the Masai Mara Game Reserve.
-Our charter flight departed at 9 am, a 55 minute flight to the Mara.
+Our charter flight departed at 9:00am, a 55-minute flight to the Mara.
 The charters are so nice.
 We load our own luggage on the planes and away we go!

 Upon arrival we were greeted by the Mara Intrepid staff.
-The gravel airstrip is right next to the Mara Intrepids.
-(Sometimes you have to circle before landing to clear the zebra off the runway:) Our poor guides had to drive the vehicles from Amboseli to the Mara to meet us later this evening.
-The trip is about 8 hours on washboard dirt roads, not fun.
+The gravel airstrip is right next to Mara Intrepids.
+Sometimes you have to circle before landing to clear the zebra off the runway Our poor guides had to drive the vehicles from Amboseli to the Mara to meet us later this evening.
+The trip is about eight hours on washboard dirt roads, not fun.
 Some tour operators do this drive with their guests, we prefer to fly thank you very much!

 We were greeted with wet hand towels to refresh and fancy juice cocktails.
-The Mara Intrepids is a permanent tent camp situated in the Maasai Mara National Reserve.
-The tents are luxurious with 4 post beds, teak floors, modern bathrooms with hot running water and flush toilets.
-Each tent overlooks a riverbank most often visited by hippos during the night.
-Baboons run along the rivers edge regularly.
+The Mara Intrepids is a permanent tent camp situated in the Masai Mara National Reserve.
+The tents are luxurious with 4-post beds, teak floors, modern bathrooms with hot running water and flush toilets.
+Each tent overlooks a riverbank often visited by hippos during the night.
+Baboons run along the river’s edge regularly.
 The area is highly vocal and alive with birds and animal sounds.
 A monitor lizard was also spotted.

 The food at all the lodges we visit are above expectations and step up a level each year we visit.
 Each lunch and dinner includes homemade soups and salads, a variety of main courses and incredible deserts and fresh fruit.
 Let me tell you we are not starving in Africa!

 After lunch you can hear the thunder in the distance, rain is coming.
 A quick heavy shower cools the air and ends just before our afternoon safari drive.
-Could not of planned it any better!
+Could not have planned it any better!
 It has been hot, the rain was a nice way to cool down.
-The Mara has been getting late rains this year too and very green right now.
-Usually there are mild rains in November/December and heavy rains in March/April May.
-It seems everyones weather worldwide is a little out of sync these days but we are happy things are lush and the animals have lots of green grasses to eat.
+The Mara has been getting late rains this year and is very green right now.
+Usually there are mild rains in November/December and heavy rains in March/April/May.
+It seems everyone’s weather worldwide is a little out of sync these days, but we are happy things are lush and the animals have lots of green grasses to eat.

 Today’s late day game drive will be with the lodge vehicles since our vehicles/guides will not arrive until later this evening.
 Hot coffee, tea and hot chocolate with cookies are set up before we head out.

 This afternoon?s game drive was not far from our lodge.
 We spent the remainder of the day watching the female leopard in the tree.
 A strong wind came up that started to move her around in the tree.
 She finally decided to come down after calling the cubs.
-The cubs were about 8 months old.
+The cubs were about 8-months old.
 One cub climbed up the tree and moved the impala kill around in the tree and fed on it.
-The flies were starting to get bad around the vehicle so Felix one of our guides grabbed a branch from a certain tree and brought it into the cab of the vehicle.
+The flies were starting to get bad around the vehicle so Felix grabbed a branch from a certain tree and brought it into the cab of the vehicle.
 The flies dispersed!
 The locals know all the tricks!